THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 The principles of servant leadership never go out of style.
 This form of intelligent leadership has always been the most effective, and Mandela’s life is a living, breathing example of it.

 Those looking to incorporate Mandela’s style in their leadership can focus on setting a clear, strong vision.
-While course-correcting, they should always act within the framework and in the spirit of this vision to remain authentic and inspirational.
+While course-correcting, they should always act within the framework and in the spirit of this vision to remain authentic and embody inspirational leadership.

 Nelson Mandela’s leadership integrity and genius are best observable in the accuracy of his timing and courage.
 He always knew when to go on the offensive and when to give the enemy respite.
 He also understood when it was time to fight and reconcile.